debojitsantra/DesignerPortfolio/Readme.md

 ## 🎨 Theming

-CSS custom properties are defined at the top of the `<style>` block.
-Change these to retheme the entire site:
+CSS custom properties are defined at `style.css` Licenseese to retheme the entire site:

 ```css
 :root {